conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 attribute in conanfiles, Conan provides a straightforward way to programmatically retrieve the dependencies of every individual package in a dependency graph.

-Using this `subgraph` , you can access the complete dependency subgraph of the current package, which is essential for generating an accurate SBOM.
+Using this `subgraph` property, you can access the complete dependency subgraph of the current package, which is essential for generating an accurate SBOM.
 The `subgraph` property features a `serialize()`  method that allows you to directly output its contents, making the process both efficient and easy.